tothpaul/DelphiACME/readme.md

 	 -> OnDone          -> the certificate is revoked.
 ## Licence

-this repository contains the full source code of the demo application for the CLOSED SOURCE component TLetsEncrypt.
+this repository contains the full source code of the demo application for the CLOSED SOURCE component TExecuteACME.

-you'll find the compiled Execute.ACME.dcu unit in the [lib](/lib) folder and the Interface part of the Unit in [Execute.ACME.Interface.pas](lib/Execute.ACME.Interface.pas).
+you'll find the compiled Execute.ACME.dcu unit (only for Tokyo 10.2.3) in the [lib](/lib) folder and the Interface part of the Unit in [Execute.ACME.Interface.pas](lib/Execute.ACME.Interface.pas).

 ![screen](ACME-Component.png)